-When a full member vote is called for, an announcement shall be made on the bulletin board system and the full text of the matter in question shall be clearly posted in its own voting-enabled discussion thread.
-Once the vote has been thus called for, members shall have one week to discuss their views and cast their votes.
-The final vote total at the end of one week's time shall be considered the official result.
-Members shall have one week beyond this official result to voice any concerns about vote-tampering or other improper actions if they believe their electronic vote has been altered.
+When a vote is called in matters other than Board member elections, an announcement shall be made to the membership through a regular channel for membership communications and the full text of the matter shall be provided.
+Once the vote has been called, members shall have two weeks to discuss their views and cast their votes.
+The final vote total at the end of two weeks time shall be considered the official result.
+Members shall have one week beyond this official result to voice any concerns about the voting system.

-These by-laws can be modified by vote of the Board of Directors.
-Any such potential for a change in by-laws must be announced at least one week in advance of the vote.
-When a change in by-laws is proposed, full text of the new by-laws is to be made available, with particular notice emphasized concerning section(s) to be changed.
-Discussions follow, and summaries of arguments made should be published within two days if the parties espousing those viewpoints wish to have them considered by all voting parties.
-One week after the proposal of new by-law text, the changes are voted upon.
-Most matters are decided by simple majority vote.
-Changes to the by-laws require at least a two-thirds majority vote.
+These by-laws can be modified by majority vote of the Board of Directors.
+Any such potential for a change in by-laws must be announced at least two weeks in advance of the vote.
+When a change in by-laws is proposed, the full text of the new by-laws is to be made available, with particular notice emphasizing section(s) to be changed.
+Members may submit comments and concerns regarding the proposed revisions for consideration by the Board of Directors, which shall be published to the membership upon request.

-The dissolution of TOOOL can only happen by vote.
-Like changes to the by-laws, a two-thirds majority is needed for this to happen.
-Notification of such a proposed action and the specific procedure for such a vote is handled in accordance with the by-law amendment process described above.
-In the event of such a vote being carried, the organization shall be dissolved in one month's time.
+TOOOL may be dissolved by a two-thirds majority vote in an election whose eligible voters consist of all current TOOOL members.
+Notification of such a proposed action and the specific procedure for such a vote is handled in accordance with the membership voting process described above.
+In the event of such a vote being carried, the Organization shall be dissolved in one month's time.
 All members will be immediately notified of the results of the vote.